mormat/scheduler-widget/readme.txt

 The **Scheduler Widget** can be added in your pages or posts from the **Wordpress block editor**

+Note: this widget renders best on a full width page.

 == Frequently Asked Questions ==

 = Can I ask you to change something for me? =